Liberals Plan to Prevail in Populist Era

 Dubbed “The Free-Market Response to Populism,” the September 7-9 meeting grappled with defining and understanding populism, particularly given regional idiosyncrasies.
 Often the opaque term seems to include anything intellectuals and economic elites do not like in politics.
 However, there was some consensus that the populist label applies to movements of both the left and the right.
 Further, so long as populism is an emphasis on appealing to disenfranchised masses, it can be benign or actually have some good, and there appeared to be disagreement over specific issues such as Brexit.

-The problem at hand, however, is the rise of authoritarian forms of populism.
+The problem at hand, however, was the rise of authoritarian forms of populism.
 Attendees highlighted how strongman rulers empower themselves with populist rhetoric that divides society, identifies enemies and scapegoats, and offers promises that fly in the face of history and economic rationale.
 This problem of gimmicks and handouts disguising statism is particularly acute in Latin America, given the crises in Argentina, Nicaragua, and Venezuela.

 Migration an Unavoidable Challenge